mb0028/Memories-Photos/README.md

 # Memories Photos

-A cross-platform gallery app that exists to replacing apps like google photos
+A gallery app for android & windows that exists to replacing apps like google photos

 (App is still in development progress)